 Most of Belize’s most magnificent waterfalls are located in the country’s western Cayo District, including the Thousand Foot Falls that sends a tremendous cascade of water plunging more than 1,600 feet into the valley below.
 Other waterfalls in Belize are less flashy, hidden away in isolated glens, their plunge pools serving as home to colorful clouds of butterflies.

-Caves Branch Lodge offers guests a unique chance to brave six different waterfalls in a single day.
+Caves Branch Lodge offers guests a unique chance to brave seven different waterfalls in a single day.
 By following an ancient river cave, participants must then gear up to tackle these waterfalls one at a time.
 Some include ancient Maya sites that were once used to perform sacred religious ceremonies.

 This is no picnic.
 The Waterfall Cave Expedition is for physically fit individuals who are ready to tackle the ultimate climbing adventure.
 The tour begins with a vigorous 30-minute hike through the jungle followed by 45 minutes trekking through an enormous cave.
 From there, it’s up, up, and away until the top of the waterfalls is reached and the true fun begins, including a well-deserved plunge into the refreshing pools below.